 1 tbsp of coconut oil = 14 grams or 117 calories

-Protein, carbohydrates and fats are all essential nutrients, excess or deficiencies of any of these could be problematic so seeking professional guidance from a certified personal trainer, dietitian or your doctor should be considered.
+Protein, carbohydrates, and fats are all essential nutrients.
+Excess or deficiencies of any of these could be problematic so seeking professional guidance from a certified personal trainer, dietitian or your doctor should be considered.

-Final question is how much QUALITY sleep are getting per night?
+The final question is how much QUALITY sleep are getting per night?

 - Create a routine before you go to bed.
-Your body will start to get the clue and start shutting down
+Your body will start to get the clue and start shutting down.

 If you really want to get serious about your efforts in the gym then you need to get serious about the quality, not just the amount, of sleep.